top of page

 The term "endocannabinoid" refers to cannabinoids that are naturally produced within the body, in contrast to "phytocannabinoids," which are cannabinoids found in plants like cannabis.

-The ECS was named to reflect its role in regulating various physiological processes within the body.
 It was first identified in the 1990s during research aimed at understanding how the active compound in cannabis, delta-9-tetrahydrocannabinol (THC), affects the body.

 Researchers discovered that the human body produces its own cannabinoids, called endocannabinoids, and has specific receptors that interact with both endocannabinoids and phytocannabinoids.